Suzuki GS1100: Recognition

-Cycle Worlds Superbike of the Year for three consecutive years from 1981-1983.Cycle Guide said in March 1978, "Technologically, the GS1000 is a landmark motorcycle.
+Cycle Worlds Superbike of the Year for three consecutive years from 1981 to 1983.Cycle Guide said in March 1978, "Technologically, the GS1000 is a landmark motorcycle.
 It represents the first time … that an existing Japanese motorcycle has been successfully re-engineered with two important factors uppermost on the priority sheet: handling and light weight."

 In 1999 Rider magazine ranked the GS1100E fifth on its list of the most significant bikes of the last 35 years.